Amherst schools establish contact tracing procedures for COVID-19

-Amherst County school officials have procedures in place for contract tracing cases of the novel coronavirus during the 2020-21 school year set to kick off Sept.
+AMHERST — Amherst County school officials have procedures in place for contact tracing cases of the novel coronavirus during the 2020-21 school year set to kick off Sept.
 9.

 The division is ready to conduct such procedures if the Virginia Department of Health is unable to conduct investigations prior to potentially affected individuals returning to the division’s facilities, according to documents recently presented to the Amherst County School Board.